vthaing/aspireapp/README.md

 Currently, system is supporting interest rate per month We can add more interest rate such as: interest rate per year, flat interest rate, interest rate reduce base loan amount left.
 Just modify `InterestRateService` and do like the idea of `Payment frequency`
+# Unit test
+So sorry i don't have enough time to deal with unit test.
+Let me have a chance to talk at the technical interview
 # System explanation
 We have 2 types of user.
 They are normal and admin users.
 ## Normal user